Tony Hawk: Video game series

 A video game series based on Hawk's skateboarding, titled Tony Hawk's Pro Skater, debuted in 1999.
 Since then, the series has spawned 18 titles so far, including ten main-series titles, four spin-offs, and four repackages.

+According to former Activision CEO Bobby Kotick, Hawk was offered $300,000 for the use of his name and likeness for the original Tony Hawk's Pro Skater game, and that Hawk was living in his car due to financial issues.

 Hawk's role in the series was usurped by customizable player characters in later installments, but he has remained a prominent character.
-In the fifth game in the series, Underground, he is a minor non-player character whom the player meets in Tampa, Florida, and skates against.
+In the fifth game in the series, Underground, Hawk is a minor non-player character whom the player meets in Tampa, Florida, and skates against.
 Impressed with the player's skills, Hawk grants them entry into a skate competition.
 He later appears in Moscow to teach them the "360 Varial Heelflip Lien" move.
 Hawk and other skaters are briefly playable near the end of the game when they skate in a promotional video for the player's skate team, and in all gameplay modes except the story mode.
-He appeared as a kid in the Backyard Sports series Backyard Skateboarding.
+He appeared as a kid in the Backyard Sports game, Backyard Skateboarding.